DNS Measurement, Troubleshooting and Security Auditing Toolset

 ## Docker

-If you don't want to install dnsdiags on your local machine, you may use the docker image and run programs in a container.
-For example:
+If you prefer not to install `dnsdiag` on your local machine, you can use the

 ```